 The initiating EPCS AP MLD may include the Priority Access Multi-Link element in the EPCS Priority Access Enable request frame to allow the destination EPCS non-AP MLD to employ priority access [11804] on all setup links using the included EDCA parameter set and/or MU EDCA parameter set on the corresponding links.

-If an AP affiliated with the initiating AP MLD receives an EPCS Priority Access Enable Response frame (9.6.35.6 (EPCS Priority Access Enable Response frame format)) with a matching dialog token and a value not equal to SUCCESS in the Status Code field, then the initiating AP MLD shall issue an MLME-EPCSPRIACCESSENABLE.confirm primitive with the status code from the response frame indicating the failure to change EPCS priority access to the enabled state.
-The initiating AP MLD shall not apply the EPCS priority access procedure.
+If [10380] the initiating EPCS AP MLD receives an EPCS Priority Access Enable Response frame (9.6.35.6 (EPCS Priority Access Enable Response frame format)) via an affiliated STA with a matching dialog token and a value not equal to SUCCESS in the Status Code field, then the initiating EPCS AP MLD shall issue an MLME-EPCSPRIACCESSENABLE.confirm primitive with the status code from the response frame indicating the failure to change EPCS priority access to the enabled state.
+The initiating EPCS AP MLD shall not apply the EPCS priority access procedure.
 The external interface that triggers the EPCS priority access is responsible for managing reattempts after receiving responses with a value other than SUCCESS.

 When triggered via an external interface, and upon receipt of an MLME-EPCSPRIACCESSTEARDOWN.request primitive, an EPCS AP MLD shall use the following procedure for changing the EPCS priority access state to torn down.

-NOTE 3—An AP MLD can initiate the teardown procedure regardless of whether the AP MLD or the non-AP MLD initiated the process to enable EPCS priority access.
+NOTE 3—An EPCS AP MLD can initiate the teardown procedure regardless of whether the EPCS AP MLD or the EPCS non-AP MLD initiated the process to enable EPCS priority access.

-An AP affiliated with the tearing down AP MLD shall transmit an EPCS Priority Access Teardown frame (9.6.35.7 (EPCS Priority Access Teardown frame details)) to a non-AP STA affiliated with an associated EPCS non-AP MLD.
-The destination of the EPCS Priority Access Teardown frame is the non-AP EHT STA indicated by the value of the PeerSTAAddress parameter in the MLME-EPCSPRIACCESSTEARDOWN.request primitive or the MAC address of the non-AP STA that is operating on the same link on which the EPCS Priority Teardown frame is transmitted and is affiliated with the non-AP MLD whose MAC address value indicated by the value of the PeerSTAAddress parameter in the MLME-EPCSPRIACCESSTEARDOWN.request primitive.
-The tearing down AP MLD shall change the EPCS priority access state to torn down [11801] for all set-up links.
-[10382] During the process of disassociating a non-AP MLD, the AP MLD shall transition EPCS priority access to the torn down state for that non-AP MLD.
+[10380] The tearing-down EPCS AP MLD shall transmit an EPCS Priority Access Teardown frame (9.6.35.7 (EPCS Priority Access Teardown frame details)) via an affiliated STA to a non-AP STA affiliated with an associated EPCS non-AP MLD.
+[10476] The tearing-down EPCS AP MLD shall change the EPCS priority access state to torn down [11801] for all set-up links.
+[10382] During the process of disassociating an EPCS non-AP MLD, the EPCS AP MLD shall transition EPCS priority access to the torn down state for that EPCS non-AP MLD.